 - a) Nominations for persons to be put on the list of international judges must be received by the FAI Office no later than 15th November.
 The nominations are valid for two years starting the following January and can be updated annually.
 If no list is returned by the deadline in any year, then the old one stands for one more year.
-Judges shall be chosen from the list.
-Any judges appointed for a championship must be on the list when selected.
-The nominations may be submitted on paper, by email or by using the on-line submission procedure available on the FAI web site. - b) For subjective judging, a proportion of the judges chosen to judge at a championship must not have judged at the previous equivalent championship.
-This proportion to be as defined in the class rules. - c) To comply with the principle of NACs and Airsports Persons, NACs are only permitted to submit names of persons of their own NAC.
+The nominations may be submitted on paper, by email or by using the on-line submission procedure available on the FAI web site. - Any judges appointed for a championship must be on the current or upcoming list at the time of selection. - c) For Category-1 events all judges must be chosen from the list and be of different nationalities. - d) For Category-2 events: - i) Where three or four judges are to be used, a maximum of two judges may be of the same nationality; where five judges are to be used, a maximum of three judges may be of the same nationality. - ii) if using four or five judges, a minimum of three judges must be selected from the official FAI list. - iii) if using three judges, a minimum of two judges must be selected from the official FAI list. - iv) the remaining judges should be experienced and recommended by the organiser of the Category-2 event. - e) For subjective judging, a proportion of the judges chosen to judge at a championship must not have judged at the previous equivalent championship.
+This proportion to be as defined in the class rules. - f) To comply with the principle of NACs and Airsports Persons, NACs are only permitted to submit names of persons of their own NAC.